peopleware/openapi/resource/search-and-to-many-associations.md

 handling of events on the topic is not guaranteed to be in the order of posting (which is typical in asynchronous distributed systems).
 This way, if an earlier event is processed after a later event for a same resource, both will work with the same version of the data, and the second handling will be idempotent.

-The topic handler determines whether the changed search index document is referenced by other search index documents.
-If so, it posts additional events on the search topic to update those search index documents eventually.
-This is a recursive process.

 ## Canonical and fully qualified URI